 The minister can decide to have your object or collection included in the register.
 You wil be notified of this and you may object.
 You can also ask for an item or collection to be included in the register (in Dutch).
 Inclusion in the register offers access to several financial and legal arrangements (in Dutch), for instance a subsidy through the Mondriaanfonds.

 If your object or collection is included in the register

 Do you own one or more objects that are listed in this register?
 You must:

-- inform the Cultural Heritage Inspectorate if the objects are missing, stolen or temporarily lent out
+- inform the Information and Heritage Inspectorate if the objects are missing, stolen or temporarily lent out

 - draw up a contract in case of a temporary loan for use

-- inform the Cultural Heritage Inspectorate of a sale within the Netherlands
+- inform the Information and Heritage Inspectorate of a sale within the Netherlands

-- ask the Cultural Heritage Inspectorate for permission for temporary export
+- ask the Information and Heritage Inspectorate for permission for temporary export

 - ask the Minister of Education, Culture and Science for permission for export or sale abroad (in Dutch)